Slumping Astros star Bregman breaks loose, slams Nationals

 See ya, slump.

-Bregman broke loose Saturday night, putting the Houston Astros ahead with an RBI single in the first inning and later launching a grand slam off Fernando Rodney that highlighted an 8-1 romp over Washington in Game 4 of the World Series.
+Bregman broke loose in a huge way Saturday night, putting the Houston Astros ahead with an RBI single in the first inning before launching a grand slam in the seventh that highlighted an 8-1 romp over Washington in Game 4 of the World Series.

-“This game was a game of failure, and you’re going to fail a heck of a lot more than you succeed in it,” Bregman said.
-“So I think the feeling that I had when I hit that was I was pretty fired up.”

-Holding his bat high, Bregman took a half-dozen steps or more down the first base line, watching his game-breaking slam sail in the seventh.
-He added another single for good measure as the Astros pulled even.
+Holding his bat high, Bregman took a half-dozen steps or more down the first base line, watching his game-breaking slam sail.
+He added a late single for good measure as the Astros pulled even.

-“Tweaked a few things mechanically in between at-bats today,” he said.
-“But I wouldn’t say I really changed too much approach-wise.
-I think just mechanically I was better.”

-A day earlier, the regular season MVP candidate was hitless in five-bats, including a groundout against Rodney after the Nationals issued an intentional walk to face Bregman with the bases loaded.

 It didn’t take long – Bregman pounced on the first pitch he saw, and the Astros led the rest of the way.